pmuellr/stomp-copy/README.md

     cf cups stomp -p "host,queue"

 You will be prompted for the host and queue values for the STOMP queue.

+Create a Cloudant Database with the command:

+    cf create-service cloudantNoSQLDB Shared stomp-db

 Edit the `manifest-yml` and change the `host` property to a hostname unique across your Cloud Foundry instance.